Legal Translators for Cross-Border Litigation

 Many European Union countries have enacted so-called “blocking statutes,” the purpose of which is to limit the production of documents on top of the limits in the Hague Convention.
 The blocking statute can go so far as to result in criminal penalties for entities trying to conduct discovery in the country with the blocking statute in place.

 The experienced legal translators at All Language Alliance, Inc. have assisted many attorneys in their transnational litigation practice, and we can do the same for your global law practice.
-Contact us today to learn how our legal translation services for attorneys, lawyers and law firms can support your international litigation, especially when you need legal translation services from English to Italian, Chinese, Korean, Portuguese, French, Swedish, German, Spanish, Dutch, Arabic, Norwegian.
+Contact us today to learn how our legal translation services for attorneys, lawyers and law firms can support your international litigation, especially when you need legal translation services from English to Italian, Traditional Chinese, Korean, Portuguese, Simplified Chinese, French, Swedish, German, Spanish, Dutch, Arabic, Norwegian.